Automatic language translation

 In carrying out their role, OCVs may:

 To ensure that the OCV scheme has current and accurate information about the location of visitable services, section 24A of the ADC Act requires NDIS providers and assisted boarding house operators in NSW to provide information to the ADC.
-NDIS providers and assisted boarding house operators (‘service providers’) operating visitable services must provide the following required information to the ADC:

 The ‘visitable service’ is the premises where the accommodation is being provided – that is, the assisted boarding house, group home, unit, residential facility, or other accommodation premises.